 Heat up your omelet pan over a low/medium heat.
 Flake or peel off pastrami pieces from leftovers.
 Roughly chop the pastrami.
 You can oil the pan if necessary.
 Saute pastrami for a minute -- just long enough to heat it through.

 Make this recipe your own.
-Try melting cream cheese into the scramble (or your favorite cheese.)
+Try melting cream cheese into the scramble (or your favorite cheese) when eggs are almost done cooking.
 I like to add a splash of milk to my 2 eggs, lightly whisk together, then saute until done.